Build your algorithmic thinking foundation

 Elements of different types

-Accessing each record exactly once
+Accessing each record exactly once so that certain items in the record may be processed.

-Find location of record with specific key
+Finding the location of the record with a given key value.

-Removing existing record from structure
+Removing a record from the structure.